vitaly-t/assert-options/README.md

 * When `options` is not `null`/`undefined`, it is expected to be of type `object`, or else [TypeError] is thrown - `Invalid "options" parameter.`

-* Parameter `defaults` must always be passed in, either as an object or an array of strings, or else [TypeError] is thrown - `Invalid "defaults" parameter.`
+* Parameter `defaults` must always be passed in, either as a non-null object or an array of strings, or else [TypeError] is thrown - `Invalid "defaults" parameter.`

 [TypeError]:https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypeError